gbif/hp-swissnatcoll/en/how-to-publish-data.md

 </div>

 1. Click on **Collections** on the left side of the window.
   - On this page, you can see all the collections of your institution that have already been added in DAGI.
-The names of the collections are based on the [GrSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
+The names of the collections are based on the [GRSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
   - If no collection has been added yet, you can click on **+ New collection** to add one
   - You can order the collection list by clicking on the **columns title** (e.g. _Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_).
 By clicking twice or more, you can order it in an ascending or descending order.
   - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_, _Deleting_).
 Unless the State of a collection is on "🕒Ready", no action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.